ohjeongwook/iptanalyzer/README.md

 # iptanalyzer

+* What is Processor Trace for?

+> It can be used to automatically triage exploits.
+Usually PT logs are huge and it takes long time to process them. iptanalyzer will perform multiprocessing to create cache file to be used for post-mortem analysis.

+---
+# Tools

 * [iptanalyzer](iptanalyzer) is a thin layer upon Intel [libipt](https://github.com/intel/libipt)
 * [pyiptanalyzer](pyiptanalyzer) is a python wrapper around iptanalyzer
    * It features multiprocessing to process large IPT logs